RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 Now, we will use the assemblyCovariance.py script to calculate to plot various covariance matrices of the complex.
 For this example we will use the EV71_CG3 Model.

-a) First, we will plot the overall covriance for the full model, as calculated over all modes:
+a) First, we will plot the overall covariance for the full model, as calculated over all modes:

 	assemblyCovariance.py --pdb Tutorial/EV71_CG3.pdb --wMatrix Tutorial/CG3/W_values.txt --vtMatrix Tutorial/CG3/VT_values.txt --modes all --outdir Tutorial/CG3/ --atomType CB